pytek-io/rmy/docs/basics.rst

     if __name__ == "__main__":
         asyncio.run(main())

 RMY has strong support for dynamic Python typing hints, allowing IDEs to provide code completion and type checking.
-For example they will be able to detect that `eval` and `wait` methods have the same signature as the original method as well infer the returned type of `fetch_remote_object`` from its argument.
+For example `eval` and `wait` methods will have the same signature as the original method.
+Also `fetch_remote_object` will return a proxy object of the type being passed.

 Exception handling
 ------------------